olivDiogo/SmartHome/docs/userStories/us33/us33_readme.md

 ### 1.2.
 Acceptance Criteria

-* AC1: The system must display all the measurements recorded by the selected device during the specified period.
+* AC1: The system must return all the measurements recorded by the selected device during the specified period.
 * AC2: For each measurement the system must display the measurement type and a timestamp.
 * AC3: The system should validate that the start date is earlier than the end date
 * AC4: If no measurements are available for the given period, the system should return an error with the error message" This is a Smart Home, not a time machine!"
+* AC5: If the device does not exist, the system should return a LogDTO with the error message "Device not found".

 ### 1.3 Customer Specifications and Clarifications